LauYeeYu/homepage/content/blog/git-usage-misc-en.md

 This is the last article in the Git tutorial series.
 In the future, I may write some other articles that will dig deeper into Git.
 I hope you've learned something useful from this series and enjoy your time with Git.
+If you meet with some problems then, I recommend you to read the official Git documentation (you will find it easy to understand with the knowledge in this series).

 ## Copyright